12 Best Product Analytics Books to Read in 2024

 In Experimentation Works, Stefan Thomke shows how experimentation has become a key ingredient of business success and how the world’s biggest companies are reaping huge rewards as a result.

-In the book, Thomke starts by explaining why experiments yield better results compared to acting on gut instinct.
-The author explains how you can decide if an experiment is good, as well as how to conduct online experiments, before finally showing us what life is like inside an organization that fully embraces experimentation.
+In the book, Thomke explains why experiments yield better results than acting on gut instinct.
+The author explains how you can decide if an experiment is good and how to conduct online experiments before finally showing us what life is like inside an organization that fully embraces experimentation.

 Experimentation Works concludes by exploring how you can effect change in your organization to make it more experiment-friendly.